University of Bridgeport: Affilitation with the Unification Church

-Once PWPA-appointed trustees constituted a majority on the board of trustees, the trustees retained the president at the time, Dr. Edwin G. Eigel, Jr. (1932–2008).
+Once PWPA-appointed trustees constituted a majority on the board of trustees, the trustees retained the president at the time, Edwin G. Eigel Jr. (1932–2008).
 Eigel served as president until 1995.
-He was succeeded by distinguished Holocaust scholar, professor emeritus at Florida State, and former PWPA president Dr. Richard L. Rubenstein, who served from 1995 to 1999.
+He was succeeded by distinguished Holocaust scholar, professor emeritus at Florida State, and former PWPA president Richard L. Rubenstein, who served from 1995 to 1999.
 Neil Albert Salonen, a member of the Unification Church, was the chairman of the university's board of trustees when he was chosen to serve as ninth University president in 1999.
 He had earlier managed several Unification Church related organizations, and had served as president of the Unification Church of the United States from 1973 to 1980, and as chairman of the International Cultural Foundation, prior to becoming the chief executive of the university.
 Salonen retired in 2018.

 Since 2003 the university has been financially independent from PWPA after having received funding from the PWPA from 1992 until 2002.
 It has remained non-sectarian throughout.
 Turnover on the board of trustees had led, over time, to a very different composition, when compared to the 1991 board.
 As he retired, Salonen stated that "2 or 3" members of the board of trustees were church members.
 Under his successor, Laura Skandera Trombley, the board of trustees was enlarged to 36 members.
 She announced, in an email to faculty, staff, and students on May 24, 2019, that "During the May 17 meeting of the UB Board of Trustees, the body unanimously voted to amend the university's bylaws to remove any references to and governance rights of the Professors World Peace Academy, an affiliate of the Unification Church...This amendment finalizes a termination process, which was long under way.
 The board expressed its gratitude for previous support."

 Present day

 Enrollment grew from 1,383 total students in 1992 to 5,323 students in fall 2008, a trend which continued throughout the decade, with 5,434 students enrolled in fall 2018.
 In 1991, the school added a chiropractic program, the first university-affiliated program of its kind in the U.S. Additional doctoral programs in naturopathic medicine and computer science and engineering were added in 1996 and 2006.
 The Physician Assistant Institute matriculated its first class at the university in January 2011.
 In 2014, the school partnered with the Peace Corps to offer New England's first Peace Corps Preparatory Program.
-At present the program has Accreditation-continued status with the relevant accreditor Accreditation Review Commission on Education for the Physician Assistant and its next review is 2020.
 In 2014, the School of Nursing at Bridgeport Hospital began a merger with the university which was completed over the next few years.

-As of 2014 the university consisted of thirteen schools, institutes and colleges:
+As of 2014, the university consisted of thirteen schools, institutes and colleges: